Legal and Compliance

 All Resolution Life employees are required to meet the standards set within the Resolution Life Group Code of Conduct; ensuring employees make responsible decisions and achieve results using the highest ethical standards.

-The Principles for Responsible Investment is a United Nations-supported initiative which promotes sustainability being incorporated into investment decisions, ownership and asset management.
-On 22 September 2022, Resolution Life became a signatory to the UNPRI, demonstrating the Resolution Life Group’s commitment to responsible investing.
+The Principles for Responsible Investment (“PRI”) is a United Nations-supported initiative which promotes sustainability being incorporated into investment decisions, ownership and asset management.
+On 22 September 2022, the Resolution Life Group became a signatory to the UN-supported PRI, demonstrating the Resolution Life Group’s commitment to responsible investing.
+The Resolution Life Group has a Responsible Investment Policy which establishes the principles and minimum standards for responsible investment within the Resolution Life Group and the framework and controls for managing any associated risks.
+The Responsible Investment Policy lists modern slavery and human rights as a strategic priority when investing.

 6. Due diligence processes in relation to slavery and human trafficking